chihkang/markdown-navigator/README.md

 The extension initially loads a limited number of files for better performance.
 If you have a large collection of Markdown files, you can:

-1. Use the "Load More Files" action to progressively load more files
+1. Use the "Load More Files" action to progressively load more files (initially loads 50 files, with increments of 50)
 2. Use search and tag filtering to narrow down results
-3. Navigate through pages to browse all loaded files
+3. Navigate through pages to browse all loaded files (20 files per page)
+4. View the loading status in the footer to see how many files are loaded

 ## Requirements